MSP-Greg/SketchUp/README.md

 </g></svg></a>
 </p>

-# README - SketchUp Constants
+# README<br/><br/>SketchUp Miscellaneous Documentation

 ## Summary

 This  project contains code, markdown (md) documents, and text files.

 If you're viewing this at GitHub.com and you'd like to view the files as html, please go to 'GitHub.io Web' or 'RubyDoc.info', as linked to above.
+At present, the GitHub.io site sorts the file listings, so it's a little better reference.
 A 'local copy' of the docs can be created from the zip at the 'GitHub.io .zip' link.
 If you'd like the .txt files, they're in the zip from the 'GitHub .zip' link.

 ## Project Folders

+At present, all the code and docs are for documenting the constants defined in the SketchUp Ruby API.

 | Folder       | Contents                                                       |
 |:-------------|:---------------------------------------------------------------|